nowshad-hasan/cse-resources/guides/system design.md

 - Mastering Chaos - A Netflix Guide to Microservices [infoQ-Youtube](https://youtu.be/CZ3wIuvmHeM?si=Qf2_L83Bf7wh6Yp9)
 - Critical rendering path - Crash course on web performance (Fluent 2013) [Youtube](https://youtu.be/PkOBnYxqj3k?si=RlvllMUfXoLIe0GD)
 - System Design Interview Question: DESIGN A PARKING LOT - asked at Google, Facebook [Youtube](https://youtu.be/DSGsa0pu8-k?si=IuYLzAQnJu7oARUW)

+### Discussion

+Q1.
+You're in a backend interview.

+They ask:
+"Design a rate limiting system for an API used by millions.
+Where do you start?"

+Here’s how you impress 👇

+1.Start with the goal:
+Prevent abuse, ensure fair usage, and protect system stability.

+2. Choose a rate-limiting strategy:
+ - Fixed window
+ - Sliding window
+ - Token bucket (most flexible for millions of users)
+ - Leaky bucket

+3. Decide on the granularity:
+ - Per user?
+Per IP?
+Per API key?
+ - Define the limit (e.g. 100 req/min)

+4. Pick a fast, distributed store:
+ Use Redis to track usage—fast reads/writes, with key expiry support.

+5. Implementation flow:
+ - Each request checks Redis.
+ - If within limit → continue.
+ - Else → return 429 Too Many Requests.

+6. Make it scalable:
+ - Use Redis clusters for horizontal scaling.
+ - Hash keys for sharding.
+ - Push logic to API gateways like Kong or Cloudflare Workers for global edge enforcement.

+7. Add burst control and global override flags: